Our History

 29th September 2007:

 To meet the needs of the present congregation the Victorian building was demolished in 2006 and replaced by an eco-friendly building on the same site.
+Designed by Stephen John Dodds, Architect of SJD Designs.
 It was officially opened in September 2007 by the Mayor of Stockton, Councillor William Noble.

 Contact Details